DuncanWilder/highdash/README.md

 A lightweight replacement library for Lodash

-## Why?
+## Why does this exist?

+There are some high level goals for this library;

-This library isn't meant to be a complete replacement for every Lodash function.
-It also isn't designed to cater to every situation that every function caters for.
+* This library isn't meant to be a complete replacement for _every_ Lodash function

-It is designed to be a lightweight replacement for it for most cases, ignoring edge cases where it makes sense to do so.

-It is also designed to be easily copy-and-pasteable.
-This is so you can either see how the algorithm works under the hood, or copy it for yourself without needing to install another NPM dependency.
+* Each function probably isn't designed to cater to every situation that every function caters for
+* Lodash doesn't treat each function in isolation, this library does
+  * This should mean that each function should be copy-pastable
+  * This is also only achieved if each function is dependency free (even at the cost of duplication of logic)
+* Each function should use native JS functions as much as possible
+* To show that you might not need to import all of Lodash
+* A tool for learning algorithms for common tasks in JS
+* To leverage TypeScript for protection against edge cases, rather than coding for them

 ## Why no barrel imports?

+Tried using `import { someFunction } from '@duncanogle/hidash';` and got an error message?

 In my day-to-day job, I noticed that our tests were slow.
 While bundling the code for the browser tree-shook out libraries such as Lodash and our internal component library, Jest didn't do this tree-shaking.
 This meant that Jest was loading our entire component library (and other libraries such as Lodash) into memory for each test file, using gigabytes of memory and causing slow test.